 It is most convenient to have a printed template to use in lesson planning.
 You could design your own but there are many available on the internet or in books.
-We have included an example lesson plan in section 2.2 below and populated each section with helpful notes to guide you.
-A clean version of the template is also available for you to copy and use.
+We have included an example lesson plan below and populated each section with helpful notes to guide you.
+A clean version of the template is also available in the Appendix for you to copy and use.